 For more than five years, Christina Davis (owner/director/teacher at Woodland Playhouse) has facilitated a partnership with local Phoenicia Library.
 Each week, Christina brings a batch of themed books from the Phoenicia Library for a read aloud, a discussion about the theme, and then the selection of books to borrow for the week.
 This is a place where literacy can so clearly cross over with all the subject and interest areas - for example, children make predictions about what books they think Christina may have selected and evidence (the why) to support their theory.

 In science we turn to nature to inspire our curiosity.
 We make predictions, pose hypotheses, and investigate daily.
-We visit the barn, watch tadpoles in the pond, go on nature walks, garden, and compost with the chickens.
+We explore the forest, watch tadpoles in the pond, go on nature walks, garden, and compost with the chickens.
 You will find the children cooking, color mixing, and turning over rocks to find insects.
 During the year we experiment with water, mud, ice, and snow.
 We take every chance we get to investigate our surroundings with all five of our senses while challenging ourselves to be respectful of all that surrounds us.